6a74/WealthOptimizer/README.md

 accounts, they might be forced to withdrawal large sums of money, which could be heavily taxed.
 The alternative is to redirect those contributions to Roth accounts, in which you pay taxes up-front and then (hopefully) never again.

-## Utilities

-### `sim.py`

-This module contains the core function: `calculate_tax_to_asset_ratio`.
-Given all of the initial variables, this function will "simulate" your portfolio and return a "tax to assset" ratio.
-This is something I defined.
-I am unsure if this is used elsewhere.

-#### Tax to Asset Ratio

-The tax to asset ratio (TAR) is the total amount paid in taxes (income, capital gains) divided by total assets across all accounts (taxable, Roth, Traditional).
-We use this to compare simulations with different interest rates.
-You cannot compare simulations solely on assets or taxes.
-In higher interest rate simulations, more interest in accrued and as a result more taxes are required.
-In this situation, that does not mean it is worse.
-It is very similar to the price to earnings (PE) ratio.

-### `graph.py`

 ## Figures